Azure/Enterprise-Scale/docs/ESLZ-Policies.md

 ## Why are there custom policy definitions as part of Enterprise-Scale Landing Zones?

 We work with - and learn from our customers and partners to ensure that we evolve and enhance the reference implementations to meet customer requirements.
-The primary approach of the policies as part of Enterprise-Scale is to be proactive (deployIfNotExist, and modify), and preventive (deny), and we are continiously moving these policies to built-ins.
+The primary approach of the policies as part of Enterprise-Scale is to be proactive (deployIfNotExist, and modify), and preventive (deny), and we are continuously moving these policies to built-ins.

 The following tables shows: